openbraininstitute/brain-indexer/docs/performance_tricks.rst

 This leads to the index being loaded from disk for every single query.
-The important observation is that one query is typically is many order of magnitude faster than loading an index, or part of an index from disk.
+The important observation is that one query is typically many orders of magnitude faster than loading an index, or part of an index from disk.
 Even for moderately large number of queries, the above is a serious performance bug.
 If ever possible restructure as follows: